codebam/seanbehan.ca/src/routes/posts/flatpak.md

 ---
-title: "Using any Linux Distribution with Flatpak"
+title: 'Using any Linux Distribution with Flatpak'
 date: 2023-05-23T13:49:32Z
 tags:
   - linux
   - graphics
 draft: false
 ---